yargnad/Anima-Locus/README.md

 - REST API for presets/scenes
 - OpenAPI specification
 - Strongly typed SDKs (Python + TypeScript)
+ - OpenAPI+WS schemas: The `engine-ui/` repo will publish the contract (OpenAPI for REST and a stable JSON schema for WebSocket messages) used by `sdk-py` and `sdk-ts` for contract‑driven client implementations.
+  - Security note: `SECURITY.md` documents a temporary lack of auth in early prototypes — do not expose the engine WebSocket/REST APIs directly to untrusted networks.
+Plan for JWT/TLS integration in `engine-ui/` as soon as possible.

 ### Hybrid Compute Model
 - **Linux (Application Processor):** Audio engines, UI, heavy ML